 Even under foreign work visas such as an H-1B, there is still a fear of deportation.
 Deportation might occur for several reasons, one being that the federal government denied your H-1B transfer or requested a time extension.
 If the federal government denies either of these, you’re no longer legally employed in the U.S. and will be subject to deportation.
 To avoid this outcome, you should make sure you correctly fill out the right documents and file them before your visa expires.

 Another reason you may face deportation is if you’re convicted of a crime that’s considered grounds for deportation.
 These crimes can either be aggravated felonies or “crimes of moral turpitude.”
 To avoid deportation for a criminal act, you need a criminal defense lawyer.
 Luckily, Ybarra Maldonado Law Group specializes in criminal defense for immigrants in the United States, among many other legal services.

 In today’s day and age, the Coronavirus pandemic has left many people without jobs.
 While U.S. citizens are able to receive unemployment benefits, immigrants cannot.
 Those on foreign work visas who have lost their job due to COVID-19 have very few options.
 They must quickly find a similar U.S. occupation that’s hiring, or else they could be deported.

 If you’re threatened with deportation, there are ways to stop removal proceedings.
 If you received a criminal conviction that isn’t an aggravated felony, you can apply for a cancellation of removal, a refugee waiver, or a 212(c) waiver.

 Another way to stop removal proceedings is to make an asylum case.
+These cases are often complex, so be sure you consult with an asylum attorney.
 You might have an asylum case if you fear that returning to your country could be harmful to you for the following reasons:

 - Punishment for political activities